Sherbrooke Hussars: Armoury and training areas

 The question of maintenance on the William Street Armoury was asked of Prime Minister Justin Trudeau during his town-hall visits in January 2017.
-In mid-February, the MP for Sherbrooke, Pierre-Luc Dusseault, sent a letter to the Minister of National Defence defending the institution of both armouries in Sherbrooke as historic buildings deserving of conservation, and signalling that the William Street Armoury is the one apparently in the poorest state of repair.
+In mid-February, the MP for Sherbrooke, Pierre-Luc Dusseault, sent a letter to the Minister of National Defence defending the institution of both armouries in Sherbrooke as historic buildings deserving of conservation, and signalling that the William Street Armoury was apparently in the poorest state of repair.
+Still in February 2017, the headlines declared, "Le manège William disparaîtra d'ici dix ans" translated as, "The William Street Armoury will disappear within ten years, and all 225 members for the Sherbrooke Hussars and 52^{e} Ambulance de campagne will move to Belvédère Street."

-The outgoing commanding officer, Lieutenant-Colonel L-B Dutil, said that moving the four regiments to the Belvédère Street Armoury was unlikely to proceed, "With the growth of the reserves, with the new vehicles that have arrived, and with other factors, it means that this option may not be the best, ... (translated from French)."
+In December 2017, the outgoing Sherbrooke Hussars commanding officer, Lieutenant-Colonel L-B Dutil, said that moving the four regiments to one armoury was unlikely to proceed, "With the growth of the reserves, with the new vehicles that have arrived, and with other factors, it means that this option may not be the best, ... (translated from French)."
 He also mentioned a visit in December 2017 by the Minister of National Defence, who acknowledged rushing a decision was not in anyone's interests.

-Media in mid-June 2021 reported the William Street Armoury, which has sections built between 1839 and 1841, was found unsafe and would shortly be condemned.
-Indications were the two occupying units would have one year to move.
-This news came only months after orders in March to close the Belvédère Street armoury, home of the Fusiliers de Sherbrooke and 35 Signal Regiment, which had only two months' notice to evacuate.
-All four reserve units in Sherbrooke were abruptly looking for housing, either by saving one or both buildings or by building a brand-new building.
-Late in 2021, both armouries had been evacuated and barricaded, citing unsafe conditions within.
+Media in mid-June 2021 reported the William Street Armoury was found unsafe and would shortly be condemned.
+The two occupying units were warned they had one year to move, which was expedited to a few months.
+This news came only months after orders in March to close the Belvédère Street armoury, home of the Fusiliers de Sherbrooke and 35 Signal Regiment who had only two months' notice to evacuate.
+All four reserve units in Sherbrooke were suddenly homeless.
+By late 2021, both armouries had been evacuated and barricaded, citing unsafe conditions within.
 Public and media interest in the buildings' future remained high.
-Suspicions were raised that the four units would eventually be housed in a single facility outside the central core of Sherbrooke.
+Concerns were raised that the four units would eventually be housed in a single facility outside the central core of Sherbrooke.

 Following the urgent evacuation of the William Street Armoury, the regiment moved to temporary quarters at 700 Woodward Street.